 Talk to your current or former boss

 If you’re an awesome developer or designer, your boss was probably pretty bummed when he found out you were leaving.
-After all, you know their projects, how their work, and what they need.
+After all, you know their projects, how they work, and what they need.
 You’re a lot lower risk than hiring a new employee or outsourcing to someone else.

 Beware, though.
 Your company might not be too happy with your decision, and even though it’s in their best interest for their business to keep you around, their emotions might be in the way.
 Talk about why you went out on your own and the life you want to live, and let them know you want them to succeed too and are willing to help.